jxyxia/jxyxia/README.md

 - 📚 Always learning and keeping up with the latest Android technologies.

 ## 📱 App Development Journey
-- 🎨 Started my journey with Flutter.
+- 🎨 Started my journey with Javascript.
 - 🚀 Want to build cross-platform apps that stand out.
 - 💡 Exploring innovative ideas to make user experiences delightful.

 ## 🧑‍💻 Currently Learning
-- 🚀 Flutter for expressive and responsive UIs.
+- 🚀 Frontend = for expressive and responsive UIs.
 - 🤖 Enhancing my C++ skills for robust and efficient code.

 ## 🌟 What Excites Me